deprecated-packages/symplify/packages/PackageBuilder/README.md

 [![Subscribe](https://img.shields.io/badge/subscribe-to--releases-green.svg?style=flat-square)](https://libraries.io/packagist/symplify%2Fpackage-builder)

-This tools helps build Symplify packages without any knowledge of Dependency Injection components.
+This tools helps you with Collectors in DependecyInjection, Console shortcuts, ParameterProvider as service and many more.

 ## Install